thindil/nimalyzer/doc/available_rules.rst

 * ruleType is the type of rule which will be executed.
 Proper values are:
   *check*, *search* and *count*.
 For more information about the types of rules, please refer to the program's documentation.
-Check rule will raise an error if find a local declaration which has the same name as one of parent declarations, search rule will list any local declarations with the same name as previously declared parent and raise an error if nothing found.
+Check rule will raise an error if it finds a local declaration which has the same name as one of parent declarations, search rule will list any local declarations with the same name as previously declared parent and raise an error if nothing found.
 Count rule will simply list the amount of local declarations which have the same name as parent ones.
+Fix type will try to append a prefix `local` to the names of the local variables which hide the variable.
+It doesn't anything for rules with negation.
+Please read general information about the fix type of rules about potential issues.
 * optional word *not* means negation for the rule.
 Adding word *not* will change to inform only about local declarations which don't have name as previously declared parent ones.
 Probably useable only for count type of rule.
-Search type with negation will returns error as the last declaration is always not hidden.
+Search type with negation will return error as the last declaration is always not hidden.
 * localHides is the name of the rule.
 It is case-insensitive, thus it can be set as *localhides*, *localHides* or *lOcAlHiDeS*.